lucnietoX/streamingtwitter/README.md

 # streamingtwitter
-Repo used for a basic sentiment analysis for Twitter, with: Twitter API + Kafka + MongoDB + Dash
+Repo used for a basic sentiment analysis for Twitter, with: Python Twitter API (tweepy) and Kafka.